-For instance, subscription etailer XYZ may want to know whether growth in Average Order Value is a direct sign of marketing campaign ROI, or other factors.
-After performing a cohort analysis where they divided up subscribers by month, they found that older subscribers were spending less, but because new ones were spending more and masking the smaller spenders, they would never have spotted this discrepancy.
+For instance, subscription etailer XYZ wanted to know whether growth in Average Order Value was a direct sign of marketing campaign ROI, or other factors.
+After performing cohort analysis - where they divided up subscribers by month - they found that older subscribers were spending less, but because new ones were spending more and masking the smaller spenders, they would never have spotted this discrepancy.
 In order to ensure that their existing and older customers stayed engaged and spent more, they allocated further resource to marketing, retargeting and discount CTAs on their homepage.

 If you are Excel-savvy and want to try out making a cohort graph yourself, watch this handy YouTube video: